 Repetitive loss properties are those for which two or more losses of at least \$1000 each have been paid under the National Flood Insurance Program (NFIP) within any 10-year period since 1978.
-According to MEMA, there are no repetitive loss structures in Franklin County.
+According to information obtained from MEMA (and the NFIP), as of June 30, 2013 there are three repetitive loss structures in Franklin County; none in Orange.
 See pages 120-122 for more information on NFIP.

 The Town should be aware that senior and low income segments of Orange's population may be more vulnerable to hazard events due to a number of factors.
 Senior and low income populations may be physically or financially unable to react and respond to a hazard event and require additional assistance.
 Access to information about the hazard event may be lacking, as well as access to transportation in the case of an evacuation.
 The location and construction quality of housing can also pose a significant risk.
-Table 3-25 displays the number of senior and low income residents in Orange.
+Table 3-28 displays the number of senior and low income residents in Orange.
 It should be noted that there may be overlap within the two categories, so that the total number of persons exposed may be lower than what is shown in the table.
 However the town should be aware of the potential needs of residents within these population segments in the event of a hazard occurrence.

-Table 3-25: Senior and Low Income Populations in Orange Exposed to Natural Hazard Events
+Table 3-28: Senior and Low Income Populations in Orange Exposed to Natural Hazard Events